AdaCore/ada-spark-rfcs/features/rfc-oop-aggregates-and-assignments.rst

 The current Ada Finalize / Adjust sequence could be an alternative.
 However, it doesn't provide sufficient ability to control consistency of the objects.
-It forces the target object to be finalized, it never allows to look at both the source and target value in the same sequence of statement (finalize on the previous value, adjust on the new value) and it doesn't allow to control what is copied.
+It forces the target object to be finalized, it never allows to look at both the source and target value in the same sequence of statements (finalize on the previous value, adjust on the new value) and it doesn't allow to control what is copied.
 On top of that, when doing assignment on partial objects, Finalize and Adjust are never dispatched to the real value, leaving potential